cocode/TrekBASIC/documentation/task_list.md

 Should this be handled with a dialect?

-### Benchmarks in Basic
+## Benchmarks in Basic
-Anything in BASIC is runnable on all versions, and should be moved to the basic_test_suite.

 We have a benchmark directory, all of them probably could be used for tests.

+Anything in BASIC that is runnable on all TrekBasic versions could be included in the basic_suite.

+## Packaging
+This is an unrealistic goal, but these days a language does not stand alone.
+It needs a package manager.
+**cargo** from Rust is a good example of this.